Fibromyalgia: Central nervous system

-Fibromyalgia can be viewed as a condition of nociplastic pain.
-Nociplastic pain is caused by an altered function of pain-related sensory pathways in the periphery and the central nervous system, resulting in hypersensitivity.
+Fibromyalgia can be viewed as a condition defined by nociplastic pain.
+Nociplastic pain is caused by altered function of pain-related sensory pathways in the periphery and the central nervous system, resulting in hypersensitivity.
 As of 2023, the underlying processes of nociplastic pain remain poorly understood.
 Nociplastic pain may be caused by either (1) increased processing of pain stimuli or (2) decreased suppression of pain stimuli at several levels in the nervous system, or both.
 Nociplastic pain has been referred to as "Nociplastic pain syndrome" because it is coupled with other symptoms including fatigue, sleep disturbance, cognitive disturbance, hypersensitivity to environmental stimuli, anxiety, and depression.
 Nociplastic pain states can be triggered by a variety of stressors such as trauma, infections, and chronic stressors.
-A 2024 review said that symptoms such as fatigue, sleep, memory, and mood problems, and sensitivity to non-painful sensory stimuli were also CNS-driven symptoms that were inherent to nociplastic pain.
+A 2024 review reported that symptoms such as fatigue, sleep, memory, and mood problems, and sensitivity to non-painful sensory stimuli were also CNS-driven symptoms that were inherent to nociplastic pain.

-In 2023, the Fibromyalgia: Imbalance of Threat and Soothing Systems (FITSS) model was suggested as a working hypothesis.
-According to the FITSS model, the salience network (also known as the midcingulo-insular network) may remain continuously hyperactive due to an imbalance in emotion regulation, which is reflected by an overactive "threat" system and an underactive "soothing" system.
+In 2023, the "Fibromyalgia: Imbalance of Threat and Soothing Systems" (FITSS) model was suggested as a working hypothesis.
+According to the FITSS model, the salience network (also known as the midcingulo-insular network) may remain continuously hyperactive due to an imbalance in emotional self-regulation, which is reflected by an overactive "threat" system and an underactive "soothing" system.
 This hyperactivation, along with other mechanisms, may contribute to fibromyalgia.

 Neuroimaging studies have observed that fibromyalgia patients have increased grey matter in the right postcentral gyrus and left angular gyrus, and decreased grey matter in the right cingulate gyrus, right paracingulate gyrus, left cerebellum, and left gyrus rectus.
 These regions are associated with affective and cognitive functions and with motor adaptations to pain processing.
 Other studies have documented decreased grey matter of the default mode network in people with fibromyalgia.
 These deficits are associated with pain processing.

+According to a 2024 review article the evidence for central sensitization as an underlying mechanism in chronic pain conditions such as fibromyalgia has significant limitations, such as failing to demonstrate causality, and the use of measures described as measuring central sensitization which do not measure it as a neurophysiological phenomenon, leading to circular reasoning.

 Peripheral and autonomic nervous systems

 An alternative hypothesis to nociplastic pain views fibromyalgia as a stress-related dysautonomia with neuropathic pain features.
 This view highlights the role of autonomic and peripheral nociceptive nervous systems in the generation of widespread pain, fatigue, and insomnia.
 The description of small fiber neuropathy in a subgroup of fibromyalgia patients supports the disease neuropathic-autonomic underpinning.
 However, others claim that small fiber neuropathy occurs only in small groups of those with fibromyalgia.

-Some suggest that fibromyalgia is caused or maintained by a decreased vagal tone, which is indicated by low levels of heart rate variability, signaling a heightened sympathetic response.
+Some suggest that fibromyalgia is caused or maintained by decreased vagal tone, as indicated by low heart rate variability, signaling a heightened sympathetic response.
 Accordingly, several studies show that clinical improvement is associated with an increase in heart rate variability.
 Some examples of interventions that increase the heart rate variability and vagal tone are meditation, yoga, mindfulness, and exercise.